sukoneck/resume/index.md

 <p class="job-padless"><b>Lead DevOps Engineer</b>,  Grand Canyon Education,  2019 - Present</p>

-Leader of a team of five engineers in platform development and process automation for a leading higher education managed services provider.
+Leader of a team of five engineers doing platform development and process automation using tools primarily from Hashi, AWS, and Azure for a leading higher education managed services provider.

  * Developed a global AWS identity and account strategy.
 Wrote Terraform that managed all resources while also being modular and accessible enough for non-Terraform users to use.
 Built pipelines to enable self-service workflows.
 Created designs for the same in Azure
  * Rebuilt and transitioned work-tracking boards, backlogs, and processes for multiple teams
  * Managed architecture and feature development for ELK logging
  * Lead the initial phases of creating an IT program management office
- * Created pipelines to support custom self-service Puppet architecture<br>
+ * Built pipelines to support custom self-service Puppet architecture<br>

 <p class="job"><b>Senior Cloud and Infrastructure Consultant</b>,  West Monroe Partners,  2014 - 2019</p>